forumone/gesso/source/_patterns/03-layouts/region/region.md

 ---
-el: .l-footer
+el: .l-region or l-[region name]
-title: Footer Region
+title: Region
 ---
-_Layout for Footer Region_
+_Layout for generic Region_

 ### Variables:
 * has_constrain: [boolean] True/False whether to add a constraint to block.